mswjs/data/README.md

 > You can define [Nullable relationships](#nullable-relationships) in the same manner.

-When using Typescript, you can manually set the type of the property when it is not possible to infer it from the factory function, such as when you want the property to default to null:
+When using Typescript, you can manually set the type of the property when it cannot be otherwise inferred from the seeding function, such as when you want a property to default to `null`:

 ```typescript
 import { factory, primaryKey, nullable } from '@mswjs/data'